Mali: Transportation

-In Mali, there is a railway that connects to bordering countries.
+The Dakar–Bamako Railway runs parallel to part of the Northern Bamako-Dakar Corridor.
+The Malian section has 641 km of track.
+The railway was managed by foreign companies until they ceased operations in 2010.
+In 2016, Mali and Senegal formed the joint company Dakar Bamako Ferroviaire to revive the line.
+Passenger service between Kayes and Bamako was restarted in June 2023 after five years of renovation.
 There are also approximately 29 airports, of which 8 have paved runways.
-Urban areas are known for their large quantity of green and white taxicabs.
+Urban areas are known for their large quantity of green and white taxi cabs.
 A significant sum of the population is dependent on public transportation.